 Since I started receiving the box, it has helped me to be more creative with cooking and motivated me to prepare a lot of new dishes that I otherwise wouldn’t have.
 By having vegetables already selected for me each week, life has been easier (less stress about meal planning).
 Having the CSA box is like having a personal shopper for veggies.
 I use your recipes (which have been great) or research new ones with the ingredients in the box each week.
 Also, it is always fun to see what is in the next box.

-Come into this experience with an adventurous spirit, and go easy on yourself if you fail to eat the entire box every week at first.
-It’s really hard to do, especially as a rookie to the system.
+Come into this experience with an adventurous spirit, and go easy on yourself if you fail to eat the entire box at first.
 There will be many weeks when you have best intentions to be a super-chef and maximize your CSA tasting experience… and then real life sets in, and you find yourself simply eating the broccoli raw with ranch dip.

 It can sometimes feel like you’re “failing” in your original goal to change the way you eat.